SARS-CoV-2 genomic surveillance from community-distributed rapid antigen tests

 Abstract

-For the first several years of the pandemic, SARS-CoV-2 genomic surveillance relied almost entirely on residual diagnostic specimens from nucleic acid amplification-based tests (NAATs).
-The use of NAATs waned after the end of the Stafford Act Emergency Declaration for COVID-19 in the US.
-To continue to monitor the spread and evolution of SARS-CoV-2, we partnered with local- and state-level public health agencies and the Dane County Public Library System to obtain SARS-CoV-2 genome sequence from freely available community rapid antigen tests (RATs).
-From August 15, 2023 to February 29, 2024 we received 227 tests through this system, from which we generated 127 sequences with >10x depth of coverage for ≥90% of the SARS-CoV-2 genome.
-Our results demonstrate that collecting and sequencing from RATs in partnership with trusted community stakeholders is a practical, useful approach for sustaining genomic surveillance for SARS-CoV-2.
+In the United States, SARS-CoV-2 genomic surveillance initially relied almost entirely on residual diagnostic specimens from nucleic acid amplification-based tests (NAATs).
+The use of NAATs waned after the end of the COVID-19 Public Health Emergency.
+We partnered with local- and state-level public health agencies and the Dane County Public Library System to continue genomic surveillance by obtaining SARS-CoV-2 genome sequences from freely available community rapid antigen tests (RATs).
+From August 15, 2023 to February 29, 2024 we received 227 tests, from which we generated 127 sequences with >10x depth of coverage for ≥90% of the genome.
+In a subset of tests, lower Ct values correlated with sequence success.
+Our results demonstrate that collecting and sequencing from RATs in partnership with community sites is a practical approach for sustaining SARS-CoV-2 genomic surveillance.

 Article activity feed